AlDanial/cloc/README.md

                              process from &lt;file&gt;, which has one file/directory name per line.
 Only exact matches are counted;
                              relative path names will be resolved starting from the directory where cloc is invoked.
+Set &lt;file&gt;
+                             to - to read file names from a STDIN pipe.
                              See also --exclude-list-file.
+   --diff-list-file=&lt;file&gt;   Take the pairs of file names to be diff'ed from
+                             &lt;file&gt;, whose format matches the output of --diff-alignment.
+(Run with that option to
+                             see a sample.)
+The language identifier at the end of each line is ignored.
+This enables --diff mode and bypasses file pair alignment logic.
    --vcs=&lt;VCS&gt;               Invoke a system call to &lt;VCS&gt; to obtain a list of
                              files to work on.
 If &lt;VCS&gt; is 'git', then will invoke 'git ls-files' to get a file list and